melange-re/melange-re.github.io/blog/posts/announcing-melange-3.md

 and preprocessing to interop with JavaScript, runtime and error messages, here are some we chose to highlight:

+### Multiple OCaml-version releases

+A few users have expressed concerns related to Melange having a 1:1 relationship to its OCaml version.
+This limitation exists because we vendor and modify OCaml's typechecker, which is usually version-dependent.

+In Melange 1, we made some strides to solve this at the syntax level – one Melange version could work across many compiler switches.
+But that has a pretty big limitation: editor tooling, documentation generation and everything else that reads from `.cmt` artifact files needed to be in the same compiler switch as the version of the typechecker in use.

+Starting in Melange 3, we will be adopting the recent Merlin release strategy: Melange has a release for every compiler version that it supports, suffixed with the OCaml version that it corresponds to, e.g. Melange 3 on OCaml 4.14 is `v3.0.0-414`.

 ### Interop

 - Modules can be renamed with `@mel.as`